 "I was home-schooled for my entire elementary and secondary education.
 The transition to California Baptist University was not difficult at all.
 In fact, I found the change in learning style quite enjoyable.
 In the way of music, I have had the opportunity to sing with the University Singers and play trumpet in the Brass Ensemble.
 I was able to compete nationally in springboard diving, placing seventh nationally.
-I have also been involved in student leadership working as a resident assistant and serving in Campus Ministries as a discipleship leader." — Patrick O'Brien
+I have also been involved in student leadership working as a Resident Assistant and serving in the Office of Spiritual Life as a Discipleship Leader." — Patrick O'Brien

 How to Apply

 Home-schooled students interested in attending California Baptist University should submit an application, $45 application fee, SAT or ACT scores and one of the following: official high school transcripts, general education diploma or state proficiency exam results.